Should You Repair or Replace Your Windows? Complete Window Replacement Guide

 There’s a whole host of factors to consider when deciding whether to repair or replace your home’s windows – especially if you are dealing with a period property.
 From planning permission to costs, installation and more, here’s your guide to a successful window replacement or restoration project

-‘Should I repair or replace my home’s windows?’ is a question many of those undertaking a major renovation project will ask themselves.
+“Should I repair or replace my home’s windows?” is a question many of those undertaking a home renovation project or retrofit will ask themselves.
 It’s true that your home’s windows are a vital part of its character.
 They work alongside the external cladding and roofing materials to form part of an architectural picture that sets the tone for the rest of the property.
+So, if you’re tackling a renovation project and your fenestration needs attention, deciding on exactly how to proceed and whether to specify a window replacement is not something to be taken lightly.

 Knowing whether to replace windows isn’t straightforward and will vary by type, house and age.
 Some warning signs to look out for include:

-• Chips or cracks in your glass.
+• Visible damage.
+Chips or cracks in your glass.

 • Condensation forming between sheets in your double glazing (essentially a window’s death sentence).